 - and much more…

-Before getting into the project, you should complete the course “Log Analysis with Elasticsearch” to understand and master the basics of Elasticsearch.
-Since this course is very data transformation-heavy, I also recommend you work through the "Python for Data Engineers" course’s Pandas lessons in advance.
+Before getting into the project, you should complete the training “Log Analysis with Elasticsearch” to understand and master the basics of Elasticsearch.
+Since this training is very data transformation-heavy, I also recommend you work through the "Python for Data Engineers" training's Pandas lessons in advance.

 This project will run on a computer with 8GB of RAM.